Easy Guitar Chords for Beginners – 12 Chords You Need to Know

 G Major (Standard Fingering)

-While this is not the easiest fingering of the basic chord, it is an economical one.
+While this is not the easiest fingering of the basic chord, it is economical.
 There is an alternate fingering of the G chord that is often easier for beginners.
 This is what the alternate fingering looks like.

 G Major (alternate fingering)

-I recommend that you learn to play the G chord with the first fingering given if at all possible.
-The alternate way may be easier at first.
-But, it introduces difficulty with getting to other chords later on.
+I recommend that you learn to play the G chord with the first fingering given.
+The alternate way may be easier, but it can introduce difficulty getting to other chords later.
 G major must have the notes: G, B, and D.

 2) C Major

-A member of the big three for sure, and possibly the daddy of them all.
+A member of the big three.
+Possibly the daddy of them all.
 No kidding, I play this chord whenever I pick up the guitar.

-I will tell you that C is one of the most important chords in all of Music Theory.
-Not just for guitarists but for all musicians.
+I will tell you that C is one of the most important chords in all Music Theory.
+This is true for all musicians, not just guitarists.

 There are no sharps or flats in the key of C. This makes it easier to build with from a music theory standpoint.
 Much of music theory begins with C.